wormhole-foundation/docs.wormhole.com/docs/reference/components/relayer.md

 ### Implementation

-The automatic relayer integration involves two key steps:
+The standard relayer integration involves two key steps:

 1. **Delivery Request:** Request delivery from the Wormhole Relay Ecosystem Contract.
 2. **Relay Reception:** Implement a "receiveRelay" function within their contracts.
 This function is invoked upon successful relay of the VAA.